-In October 2016, GRID Alternatives’ International Program volunteers worked with farmer Silverio Rizo to install a solar-powered drip irrigation system on his small farm in the community of Jucuapa Abajo, Matagalpa, Nicaragua.
+In October 2016, GRID Alternatives’ International Program volunteers worked with farmers Silverio Rizo and Anita del Carmen Matus Marea to install a solar-powered drip irrigation system on their small farm in the community of Jucuapa Abajo, Matagalpa, Nicaragua.
 The system makes it possible for the Rizo family to irrigate their crops all year round, improving crop volume and diversity and providing additional income for their family of 12.

 One year after the devastating earthquakes, Nepali people are still working to move from rubble to reconstruction, and from darkness to light.
 In the wake of the disaster, GRID Alternatives installed a solar microgrid to bring power to one of the most deeply impacted communities in Nepal: the village of Dhapchung.
 Thanks to the hard work of our volunteers and partners and the generosity of our supporters, the Dhapchung community now has an unprecedented level of connectivity and opportunity.

 GRID Alternatives International Program volunteers traveled with GRID in July to install a solar-powered drip irrigation system on a small farm in Jinotega, Nicaragua.
 The solar-powered irrigation system will enable the Cruz family to dramatically improve their crop productivity and diversity, spend less time collecting water, and increase their income, transforming their agricultural livelihood and leaving a lasting impact on the family.